Conservation Commission

 From March through October, the Conservation Commission holds public meetings on the second and fourth Thursday of each month.
 During the winter months, the Commission meets once a month on the second Thursday.

-NOTE: Our meetings are currently held virtually on ZOOM.
-Links to ZOOM meetings can be found on the Shutesbury Calendar.
+NOTE: Conservation Commission meetings are held remotely on Zoom.
+Links to Zoom meetings can be found on the Shutesbury Calendar.
 Click on the meeting within the calendar, and you will see the agenda with a link to the meeting.
-Information on all applications before the Commission is posted below.

 Site visits are normally scheduled before public meetings.